qvest-digital/loginsrv/caddy/README.md

 # loginsrv caddy middleware

 Login plugin for caddy, based on [tarent/loginsrv](https://github.com/tarent/loginsrv).
-The login is checked against a middleware and then returned as JWT token.
+The login is checked against a backend and then returned as JWT token.
 This middleware is designed to play together with the [caddy-jwt](https://github.com/BTBurke/caddy-jwt) plugin.

 ## Configuration